-On March 11, 2021, the United States Congress enacted the American Rescue Plan Act of 2021 (ARP Act) that provides additional to relief to individuals, grants to businesses, and support to state and local governments.
-The State of Connecticut is expected to receive an estimated \$2.6 billion to respond to the impacts of the COVID-19 pandemic.
-On April 26, 2021, Governor Lamont presented his proposal on the usage ARP Act funds for the State of Connecticut.
-Formal guidance from the United States Treasury has not yet been provided to the states.
-All plans are subject to the United State Treasury's allowable uses.
+On March 11, 2021, the United States Congress enacted the American Rescue Plan Act of 2021 (ARP Act) that provides additional relief to individuals, grants to businesses, and support to state and local governments.
+The State of Connecticut received approximately \$2.8 billion to respond to the impacts of the COVID-19 pandemic.
+On April 26, 2021, Governor Lamont presented his proposal on the usage of the ARP Act funds for the State.
+Sections 306 and 207 of Public Act No. 21-2 of the June Special Session outline the legislature's approved allocation of the ARPA funds awarded to the State.
+All allocations re subject to the United States Treasury's regulations and guidance regarding allowable uses.